yunfan/punyforth/README.md

 Punyforth is a simple, stack-based, [FORTH](https://en.wikipedia.org/wiki/Forth_(programming_language)) inspired programming language that primarily targets Internet of Things (IOT) devices, like the [ESP8266](https://en.wikipedia.org/wiki/ESP8266).
 The ESP8266 is a low-cost Wi-Fi capable chip with TCP/IP stack, GPIO pins and 512 KiB to 4 MiB flash memory.

-Punyforth is a simple and portable implementation of the Forth programming language.
+### Design goals

+* Simple
+* Highly interactive
+* Extensible
+* Small memory footprint

 Most parts of Punyforth is written in itself.
 Including the outer interpreter and the compiler (that compiles indirect-threaded code).
 The primitives are implemented in assembly language.
 Punyforth runs on x86 (Linux), ARM (Raspberry PI) and Xtensa LX3 (ESP8266/NodeMCU).
 This latter one is the primary supported target.

 ## About the language